steotia/go-analytics-crypto-scraper/README.md

     }
 }
 ```

+You can visit http://localhost:8081/db/cryptocurrencies/marketvalues to have a look at persisted documents.

 ## Installation
 The runtime is Dockerised, so the only requirement is having docker running on the system.
 So, just run